JacobSmxth/Cybersecurity_Projects/Password_generator/README.md

 I'm currently typing a lot of stuff without checking if it's working or not, so I'm either being awesome or about to have to delete a lot of wasted work.

 I'm making this SQL database off a quick tutorial and some occasional stack overflow.
 I'm learning stuff as I go and hoping I'm not breaking anything.

+Going to try something called a Treeview from tkinter.
+Hopefully the program will open a new window to access the saved passwords.